Hablamos Español Insurance Companies We Work With

 The hired and non-owned auto gap

 Here is the gap that catches owners: employees using their own cars for business, or the business renting vehicles.
-The business can be liable for an accident even though it does not own the car, and neither the employee’s personal policy nor a standard commercial auto policy may fully respond.
-Hired and non-owned auto is designed to cover exactly that.
+The business can be drawn into a claim over an accident even though it does not own the car, and neither the employee’s personal policy nor a standard commercial auto policy may fully respond.
+Hired and non-owned auto is designed to address exactly that.

 What to do